-Native Plant Fundraiser: NOW LIVE
+Native Plant Fundraiser: SOLD OUT

 EYA youth pour kindness, curiosity and love into growing thousands of native plants in our Downtown Eastside nursery each year – and now is the time to pass on the gifts our honoured plant teachers have shared with us!